sankalp1999/code_qa/README.md

 CodeQA helps you understand codebases by:
 - Extracting code structure and metadata using tree-sitter AST parsing
 - Indexing the code chunks using OpenAI/Jina embeddings and storing them in LanceDB
-- Enabling natural language searches across the codebase
+- Enabling natural language searches across the codebase by using @codebase in queries
 - Providing context-aware answers with references
 - Supporting interactive chat-based code exploration